intbio/mm_2024/workshops/Docking/index.md

 1. Save protein and ligand PDB structures into different files (if need).
 2. Configure docking parameters.
-3. Perform protein-ligand docking via AutoDock Vina.
+3. Perform protein-ligand docking via AutoDock Vina and SwissDock.
-4. Calculate RMSDs for all conformations.
+4. Compare results, visualize best ligand conformations for every method and initial PDB.
-5. Compare results and visualize the best conformation.
+5. Calculate RMSDs for best conformations obtained with AutoDock Vina and SwissDock comparing with initial ligand PDB structure.

 ### Suggested problem sets
 Each student should take a unique PDB structure  at his/her own discretion.